Mendiak/Mendiak/README.md

 I try to keep my projects simple, user-friendly, and visually pleasing.
 Whether it’s a small experiment or a more involved app, I see each one as a learning opportunity and a way to keep growing.

 Thanks for stopping by!
-I hope something here catches your interest. 🚀
+I hope something here catches your interest.

 ### A Bit More About Me

-- 💡 Web tinkerer and technology enthusiast
+- Web tinkerer and technology enthusiast
-- 🌱 Always learning—currently exploring frontend frameworks and design systems
+- Always learning—currently exploring frontend frameworks and design systems
-- 🤝 Open to collaborations, especially playful or experimental ideas
+- Open to collaborations, especially playful or experimental ideas
-- 🎵 Hobbies: photography, electronic music, hiking in the mountains, and Herzog’s films
+- Hobbies: photography, electronic music, mountains, and Herzog’s films